-Like many students, John Chapin was attracted to Penn State Beaver more than a decade ago because of the combination of the small campus setting coupled with the reputation of Penn State.
-“Penn State has an international reputation.
-I like the small campus feel, while still being part of a large established system.”
+Like many students, Dr. John Chapin was attracted to Penn State Beaver because of the combination of the small campus setting coupled with the reputation of Penn State.

 Teaching is Chapin’s passion.
 “I’ve been teaching at some level since 1985.”